But if I know you, I know what you'll do

-- Pictured above: In Chrono Crusade, Azmaria has a dream about Joshua near the beginning of volume 2, and finds out in the same chapter that he's Rosette's missing brother.
-They don't actually meet in person until volume 5.
+- In Chrono Crusade, Azmaria has a dream about Joshua near the beginning of volume 2, and finds out in the same chapter that he's Rosette's missing brother.
+They don't meet in person until volume 5.
 In the epilogue, Azmaria is shown holding Joshua's hand at Rosette's funeral.
-A ring is clearly visible, implying that, yes—they did actually get married.
+A ring is clearly visible, implying that, yes—they did get married.
+The Distant Finale second epilogue confirms it further as a grandson of theirs shows up.

 - Played with in Yumeria where the main character Tomokazu first meets a strange girl named Mone in a dream of his.
 The next morning the girl appears to have come out of the Dream Land and is currently sleeping in bed next to him... naked.
 Hilarity Ensues.

-- Boys Love example: Koi Wa Ina Mono Myouna Mono or Secret Love, a manga by Taishi Zaou: The high school boy Masafumi Tamura has several dreams of having sex with another boy.
+- Yaoi Genre example: Koi Wa Ina Mono Myouna Mono or Secret Love, a manga by Taishi Zaou: The high school boy Masafumi Tamura has several dreams of having sex with another boy.
 To his fear, he meets the boy, Narumi Seiwa, who sure is interested in making the dreams come true.

 - Female dreaming of male example: Nanoha dreams of Yuuno via telepathy in the very first episode of Magical Girl Lyrical Nanoha.
 How much they fit the "Romantic love is practically guaranteed" part of this trope mostly depends on which side of the Ship-to-Ship Combat you are.

-- In Digimon Tamers, Takato first sees Ruki in a dream, rocking a Badass Longcoat and generally being awesome.
-Takato/Ruki is a major Fan-Preferred Couple in the fandom; but Takato actually has a crush on one of his classmates, Juri, and she more or less returns it in the end.
+- Takato first sees Ruki in a dream, rocking a Badass Longcoat and generally being awesome.
+Takato/Ruki is a major Fan-Preferred Couple in the fandom; but Takato actually has a crush on one of his classmates, Juri, and she more or less returns it in the end. note

-- Used as a Red Herring and then inverted in the manwa Girl In My Dreams: Soon after losing his girlfriend Ji-Soo in a tragic accident the protagonist Ji-Hoon starts dreaming of a beautiful girl named Yuna who appears to be playing this trope straight until she reveals she's actually a vengeful aspect of Ji-Soo's spirit intent on committing Grand Theft Me.
+- Girl In My Dreams uses this as a Red Herring and then inverted: Soon after losing his girlfriend Ji-Soo in a tragic accident the protagonist Ji-Hoon starts dreaming of a beautiful girl named Yuna who appears to be playing this trope straight until she reveals she's actually a vengeful aspect of Ji-Soo's spirit intent on committing Grand Theft Me.

 - Ai, the male lead of Psychic Academy, believed that he first met his girlfriend Orina at a beach at sunset.
 It wasn't until years later that he learned that that meeting was actually a psychic phenomena known as the Paradream, or that the girl he actually met there was Mew, who had changed hairstyles in the seven years between the Paradream and their first actual meeting.
 The poor lighting caused by the Paradream happening at sunset caused him to not realize that Orina's hair color didn't even come close to matching that of the girl he had met.